tychonievich/cso1-s2022/markdown/lab09-args-input.md

 1. Read 2 string from standard-in, concatenate them and print the result to the console.
 2. Read 2 intergers from standard-in, add them and print the result to the console.
 3. Read 2 floats from standard-in, add them and print the result to the console.
-4. Read a command line argument that is supplied when you run your program.
+4. Use a command line argument that is supplied when you run your program.

 # Helpful functions.